Tshilidzi Marwala: Awards and honours

 Marwala is a fellow of The World Academy of Sciences (2010), African Academy of Sciences (2012), American Academy of Arts and Sciences (2022), Chinese Academy of Sciences (2023), and the Academy of Science of South Africa.
 He is the recipient of the Bronze Order of Mapungubwe in 2004.
+In 2010, he was elected an ACM Distinguished Member.

 In 2022, Marwala was awarded the IT Personality of the Year Award in South Africa for his work on the fourth Industrial Revolution.
-In 2020 the Science-for-Society Gold Medal from the Academy of Science of South Africa, and in 2024 the Hans Carl von Carlowitz Sustainability Award.
+In 2020, he received the Science-for-Society Gold Medal from the Academy of Science of South Africa, and in 2024 the Hans Carl von Carlowitz Sustainability Award.

 Marwala has received honorary doctorates from the Caucasus University in Tbilisi in Georgia, the University of Venda., Tshwane University of Technology and the University of Pretoria.
 Marwala has been a visiting fellow at Harvard University, Wolfson College, Cambridge, and University of California, Berkeley.

 Marwala was selected as one of the 100 most influential Africans of 2024 by New African Magazine, which noted "his extensive application of artificial intelligence concepts across multiple fields, including health care, aerospace engineering, economics, finance, and political science."